Conanza/cuteorboot/README.md

 [COBLOGO]: ./app/assets/images/cuteorboot-banner.jpg

 ## Description
-Cute or Boot, built with Backbone on Rails, is a spinoff of the popular hotornot.com made especially for pets.
+Cute or Boot, built with Backbone on Rails, is a spinoff of the popular [Hot or Not](https://www.hotornot.com) made especially for pets.
 Users can register their pets, upload images for their pet, and, most importantly, browse through and vote on a feed of other users' pets.
 The site tracks all votes and features lists that display the top 20 cutest pets and all the users who've liked your pet.
 In addition, users can also search for pets under different criteria.

-## Technologies Used
+## Technologies
 - Ruby on Rails Framework
 - Backbone Framework
 - JavaScript